PlutoNetwork/Pluto-iOS/README.md

 ## More about Pluto

 Pluto was started by a small team of students at the University of Colorado Boulder with the goal of building something that would impact the community in some way.
 The idea of an event network was born after we noticed the lack of organization in terms of marketing group meetings, talks, seminars, etc.

-## Progress Bar

-- [x] Begin iOS application.
-- [x] Create basic functionality that allows user signup/login, event creation, and event saving.
-- [ ] Add effective sorting and searching.
-- [ ] Add features that involve external services such as syncing to calendar and Facebook/Twitter login/signup.
-- [ ] Create an appealing UI that brings a unique theme to Pluto.
-- [ ] Launch the iOS application.
-- [ ] Begin Android application.
-- [ ] Begin Web application.